dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 **notcurses_init(3)** can then be used to initialize a Notcurses instance for a given **FILE*** (usually **stdout**, usually attached to a terminal).

+## The alternate screen

+Many terminals provide an "alternate screen" with its own contents, no scrollback buffer, and no scrolling.
+Entering the alternate screen replaces the current visible contents wholesale, as does returning to the regular screen.
+Notcurses refers to the alternate screen's semantics as "TUI mode", and the regular screen's semantics as "CLI mode".
+It is possible to swap between the two modes at runtime using **notcurses_leave_alternate_screen(3)** and **notcurses_enter_alternate_screen(3)**.
+Notcurses will enter TUI mode by default on startup; to prevent this, use **NCOPTION_NO_ALTERNATE_SCREEN** as described in **notcurses_init(3)**.
+On program exit, Notcurses will always return to the regular screen, independent of the screen being used on program start.

 ## Construction

 Before calling into Notcurses—and usually as one of the first calls of the